The Brittain Fellowship offers these seminars:

 This fall seminar is required of all new Brittain Fellows teaching LMC 3403.
 Several members of this seminar often voluntarily extend their discussions in the spring and following year.

-This fall and spring seminar is optional for all Brittain Fellows.
+This fall seminar is required for first-year Brittain Fellows and optional for other Brittain Fellows.

 All of the postdoctoral seminars presume active engagement (planning, participating, and leading).
 In general, each seminar session includes these components: